What is Bi-directional static load testing?

 The foundation element is separated into two sections once the LTA is pressurized.
 The concrete or grout fractures on the plane of jack opening.
 Movement is resisted in both the upward and downward directions by upper side shear above and by the combined side shear and end bearing below the LTA, respectively.

-- Design the load test assembly (LTA), ship all components including jacks, bearing plates and gusset plates to the site.
-If the client requests, we can assemble the LTA off-site and ship as a completed unit for seamless in-situ integration into the contractor’s cage or frame.
+- Design the load test assembly (LTA), ship all components including jacks, carrying beams (as needed), bearing plates and gusset plates to the site (Typically we can assemble the LTA off-site and ship as a completed unit for seamless in-situ integration into the contractor’s cage or our provided beam)